 If your child uses these recalled socks, you should immediately take the socks away and return the socks to any Cracker Barrel Old Country Store for a full refund.

 If you or your loved one were injured by a product, you deserve compensation for your emotional and physical trauma.
-Contact the experienced product recall attorneys at the Law Offices of W.T.
-Johnson today and set-up your free, no-obligation consultation.
+Contact the experienced Dallas product liability attorneys at Crowe Arnold & Majors, LLP today and set-up your free, no-obligation consultation.